 - Both assist with transferring from prior school along with records management.

-- Both offer support level options- teacher support (around $156 per month) OR a basic option with just an academic advisor (around $85 per month).
-Both were the most reasonably priced compared to other schools offering a similar service.
+- Both offer support level options- teacher support (around $168 per month) OR a basic option with just an academic adviser (around $100 per month).
+Both were the most reasonably priced compared to other schools offering similar services.

 - Both have quarterly, semester, and annual payment options to save even more money.